Sunomata Castle (One-Night Castle)

 How do I get to Sunomata Castle (One-Night Castle)?

 The nearest station is Sunomata Station (Kintetsu Yoro Line from Ogaki Station).
-It is approximately a 15-minute walk from the station.
-Parking: Free parking at the castle park.
+From there it is about 15 minutes on foot.

 How much does Sunomata Castle (One-Night Castle) cost to enter?